1dv032/syllabus/lectures/01_devops/slides.md

   * Provide both changeability and stability
   * CAMS (https://blog.chef.io/2010/07/16/what-devops-means-to-me)
     * Culture, Automation, Measurement, Sharing
-    * Relationships, Integration, Automation Continuous improvement (from the book)
+    * Relationships, Integration, Automation, Continuous improvement (from the book)

 --

-## It's about Culture
+### Culture - That is what DevOps is about
 * Engage early - burst silos!
  * Ops and devs in same team (product specific?)
 * Be open
  * Visualize what is happening
 * Don´t blame
  * Be constructive, Prepare for failure and learn from failure!
 * Communications and involvement in every step
+ * Conway's Law

 ![teamwork](./images/teamwork.gif)